mageni/mageni/README.md

 We envision a world where cybersecurity and vulnerability management is an enjoyable and uplifting experience that is truly fulfilling in your life.

 ## Audience
-- Defender
+- Defenders
-- PenTester
+- PenTesters
 - Cybersecurity Professionals
-- SOC Analyst
+- SOC Analysts
 - Chief Information Security Officer
 - Security Researchers
 - Auditors